robitussin/CCMACLRL_EXAM/README.md

 - The goal of this competition is to predict the probability of a region flooding based on various factors.

-- The dataset provided for this competition includes various features related to used flooding, such as urbanization, deforestation, climate change and others.
+- The dataset provided for this competition includes various features related to flooding, such as urbanization, deforestation, climate change and others.

 - The target variable for this competition is flood probability.